lemariva/BigBo-Board/README.md

 BigBo is a multi-target board for Energy Metering & Power Monitoring.
 It's the big brother of [PiCoBo](https://github.com/lemariva/PiCoBo-Board).
 I designed it using the MSP430F5529LP that is part of the MSP430 Texas Instruments family of low-power microcontrollers.

+More info will be available on https://lemariva.com soon.

 ## Components
 The board includes:
 * CP2102 for UART communication (with ESD-Protection)